bugthesystem/natura/README.md

 ## Usage

-Harmonica is framework-agnostic and works well in 2D and 3D contexts.
+Natura is framework-agnostic and works well in 2D and 3D contexts.
 Simply call [`Spring::new`](https://github.com/ziyasal/natura/blob/main/natura/src/spring.rs#L138) with your settings to initialize and [`update`](https://github.com/ziyasal/natura/blob/main/natura/src/spring.rs#L171) on each frame to animate.

 For details, see the [examples](/examples)